hazrmard/learn-github-actions/README.md

 Learning various github actions.

 This is giving me some errors.
+Let's see if this commit works.